jn-programutveckling/.github/profile/README.md

 JN Programutveckling AB develops applications and games, as well as educational resources regarding accessibility and software design.
 I'm also open to helping out on software projects.
 Feel free to [contact me](mailto:kontakt@jn-programutveckling.se) for more information.

 Many of the projects I'm working on are hidden away in private repositories.
 Some projects are public and visible on the [organisation repository page](https://github.com/orgs/jn-programutveckling/repositories).
-For updates on the hidden projects, please see my company's website (still in development; I will post a link to it once it's online).
+For updates on all my projects, please see my company's website at [jn-programutveckling.se](https://www.jn-programutveckling.se).

 ## Previous work experience